KellerJordan/modded-nanogpt/records/track_1_short/2026-01-23_TTT/README.md

 sequence has < 700 tokens, and I report results with `ttt_chunk_size=512` and `ttt_grad_steps=1`, so there are < 2 forward and backward passes per sequence.

-Note that the models and optimizers are reset after each sequence, so there is no dependence between validation sequences.
+Note that the models and optimizers are reset after each sequence, and each GPU holds its own copy of model parameters and optimizer states during TTT, so there is no dependence between validation sequences.

 Pseudocode: